avajs/ava/docs/recipes/endpoint-testing-with-mongoose.md

 ## Why `test.serial` instead of `test`

-AVA Test cases in a file uses the same Mongoose module (even when they're ran in parallel).

-Since you need to use the same Mongoose module, you need to make sure each test fixture is completely cleared (with `test.after.always`) before beginning the next test.
-Otherwise, your database would be polluted data from the previous test.
+You need Mongoose to use the same connection in both your app and AVA to test endpoints properly.
+The easiest way is to make sure your tests run serially, clearing test fixtures after every test with `test.after.always` before the next one begins.

-The easiest way to make sure your databases remain clean across every test is to test serially, cleaning up after each test.
-Hence the use of `test.serial`.

-There's a hard way (where you modify Mongoose and your models) that makes your code much more complex.
-If you want to try the hard way, check out the conversation in [this PR](https://github.com/avajs/ava/pull/1420)
+There's a harder way (which allows you to run parallel tests), where you create separate Mongoose connections for each test.
+You'll also have to modify your Schemas to support this behavior.
+More information can be found [here](https://github.com/nodkz/mongodb-memory-server#several-mongoose-connections-simultaneously)